Lcrs123/django-admin-commander/README.md

 If the user is not a `superuser`, it must be specifically added to allow running commands and accessing the view.

 For accesing the `History` view, the user must be a `superuser` or have the default django `"admin.view_logentry"` permission.

-### Warning

-Some commands are not suited to be run like this and may cause the response process or the server itself to hang, for example, the `django.core` command `test`.
-It's your responsibility to enable only the commands you actually want to be able to run from the admin panel.